cleverhare/ChatGPT-Clone/README.md

 You will be assigned if the issue or recomendation found legit and worth adding.

+## FAQ

+#### Why We have to solve the capctcha can't this be automated as well

+Yes it can be but for that we have to use services like noceptcha or 2captcha, Stay alert may be this feature is coming soon..

 ## Thank You

 Thank You very much for reading this till the end..